Luhačovice: Geography

 Luhačovice is located about 15 km south of Zlín.
-It lies in the hilly landscape in the Vizovice Highlands.
+It lies in a hilly landscape in the Vizovice Highlands.
 The highest point is the hill Brda at 600 m above sea level, located in Řetechov.
 The town occupies the valley of the stream Luhačovický potok with an elevation of about 250 m above sea level.
 The eastern part of the municipal territory extends into the White Carpathians Protected Landscape Area.